In key step for potential late-November ungrounding of Boeing’s 737 MAX, FAA details minimum pilot training

 The proposed simulator work includes turning off the electrical connection to the jet’s horizontal tail, which swivels to pitch the plane nose-down or nose-up, and moving it manually using a wheel in the cockpit.

-On the Ethiopian Airlines crash flight, the pilots had trouble moving the wheel because they allowed the jet to gather too much speed, which increased the aerodynamic forces on the horizontal tail — known as the stabilizer — and effectively jammed the movable surfaces in a nose-down position.
+On the Ethiopian Airlines crash flight, the pilots could barely move the wheel because they allowed the jet to gather too much speed, which increased the aerodynamic forces on the horizontal tail — known as the stabilizer — and effectively jammed the movable surfaces in a nose-down position.

-This emergency situation is referred to as a “runaway stabilizer.”
+The emergency situation in which the horizontal tail moves uncommanded by the pilot is referred to as a “runaway stabilizer.”

 “Training must emphasize runaway stabilizer recognition and timely pilot actions required,” the FSB report states.